bernester/a11y-toolkit/src/techniques/unique-page-title.md

 </head>
 ```

-2. Use a separator character that also works well for screenreader
+2. Use a separator character that also works well for screen-reader

 ```html
 <!-- Don't do this -->